JarvusInnovations/transit-dbt-sandbox/README.md

 - Load core GTFS tables (routes, agency, trips, stops, etc.) into the 'raw'

 > [!NOTE]
 > By default, this script will overwrite the tables if they already exist.
 If you want to append new data into the database, use the `--append` flag: `uv run python load_gtfs.py --append [your GTFS feed URL]`.
-If the second feed loaded has different fields than the first for a given file, only the first feed's fields will be loaded.

 2. Verify the data load using DuckDB CLI:
 ```bash